FillyLumi/PlugDjButBad/README.md

 - Embedded YouTube player powered by the [YouTube IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) with the native controls hidden in favour of a custom volume slider
+- Live playback timer below the video so everyone can see the current position and total runtime
 - Built-in YouTube search that surfaces likely matches with thumbnails, titles, and durations so you can queue videos without copying IDs
-- Shared queue for upcoming tracks so the current song finishes before the next one begins
+- Shared queue for upcoming tracks that shows who added each song and how long it runs, so the current song finishes before the next one begins
 - Active listeners receive queue updates in real time, while newcomers start from the default video and only see songs added after they arrive
 - Moderator roster with individual keys so trusted friends can skip, reorder, or remove queued songs